 But the houses are just the beginning of what we provide for our children.
 Our goal is to give these children a “childhood.”
 We want them to be free to be kids!
 Not only do they need food, clothing and a safe place to call home, they deserve to experience life as a child and pursue their dreams.
 Like any child, they need opportunities and activities…sports, Scouts, dance, music, art, gymnastics, karate, camps…exposing them to a variety of interests that help them develop into well-rounded, involved members of society.
 Angels’ Arms gives children a chance to believe…in family, in friendship, in love, in themselves!

 We continue to develop a network of supporters who assist us with personal care drives, food drives and fundraisers to help us make ends meet.
 Every donation makes a difference when it comes to helping Angels’ Arms, yet monetary donations are not the only way to give to Angels’ Arms.
 We always need volunteers and encourage groups, organizations, families and individuals to get involved at Angels’ Arms and experience the joy that comes from helping others.
 We welcome any type of contribution that you can make to help us continue to support our children.

 Angels’ Arms began as a grassroots organization in 2000 with the vision of Founder and Executive Director, Bess Wilfong.
 Bess rallied support from fellow foster parents, friends, family and educators.
 After much research, paperwork and fundraising, the first Angels’ Arms home was opened in South County in early 2003.
-There are now nine Angels’ Arms homes in St. Louis and St. Charles Counties.
+There are now 10 Angels’ Arms homes in St. Louis City and County and St. Charles County.
 With the help of generous donors and volunteers, we can continue to support our current homes and fulfill the vision of opening additional homes to serve other foster children.
 We hope to one day to be the national authority on caring for foster children and meeting their needs, so that “our” children can experience the joy and wonder of childhood.